 4 Tips on how to find your lost wallet

 1. Close your eyes and take a deep breath

 Calm down and clear your mind by taking a few deep breaths before you start searching.
-This will slow down your heart rate and lower your stress so that you can focus on the task of finding your lost wallet.
+This will slow down your heart rate and lower your stress so that you can focus on the task of finding your missing wallet.